ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 ```
 {: pre}

-The API response contains the instance identity access token.
+The API response contains the identity access token.
 Use this token to access the metadata service.

-The following JSON response shows an instance identity access token character string, date, and time that it was created, date, and time that it expires, and expiration time you set.
+The following JSON response shows an identity access token character string, date, and time that it was created, date, and time that it expires, and expiration time you set.
 This token expires in 5 minutes.

 ```json
 {